UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

 Firmware Revision History

+* 'v43'  20210829.
+Our most recent and promising beta release for Magni and new products yet un-announced.
+Likely to be set as over the air update in early 2022

+* 'v42'  The v41 and v42 firmware versions are custom versions for customers with unique systems.
+Do NOT use these in a Magni Product.

 * `v40`  20201209.
-Our most current Magni release candidate firmware.
-This has been looking very good as of Jan 2021
+Our most current Magni release firmware.
+This is what over the air firmware upgrade provides.
     * Just about the same as v39 but has proper defaults for a shipping Magni Products.
 Has everything discussed for v29

 * `v39`  2020-11-29.
 NOT A MAGNI Compatible Release!
 Custom build for a 4 wheel drive architecture in development
     * Adds new modes for advanced wheel control options to improve higher load turning response.
     * Adds new feedback and registers for indication of wheel currents and control state
     * Added support for MCB rev 5.3 testpoints.
+Simple selftest connect TP4 to center on P706 on rev 5.3 (this will move motors on powerup!)

 * `v37`  2020-06-20.
 Used as initial code on MCB board production.
 Not qualified for final product.
     * Contains built in selftest ability including a wheel test.
+Simple selftest always but wheel test is use P706 on rev 5.3 connect TP4 to center for test on poweron.
     * Contains runtime checks for power supply and main battery levels

 * `v35`  2019-08-15.
 Available as version v35 using upgrade_firmware tool.